IvanDemin3467/Dispatcher-OmSU/README.md

     # It reads parameters from file: lower_date, upper_date, group
     # Those params are to be passed to function list_events_by_param
     # That function will list events, filtered by params

 def get_calendar_list():
     # This function retrieves list of calendars for user
     # Returns list if calendar IDs

+def del_all_calendar_events(service, options):
+    # This function deletes all events before given date
+    # Also searches through all calendars for given user
 ```